 Diving Tufi Jetty… House reefs are a bit like next door neighbors.
 Nearly everybody has one but how much time do you really want to spend with them?
 So when I hear that the next dive is on the house reef, I usually take it to mean that the best diving is over for the day!

 But the house reef at Tufi really is a great place to take your time and explore what is on offer.
 That said, it’s unlikely that your first impressions will be positive… As the general location has been the loading and unloading point for the settlement and the surrounding area for a very long time.

 Scattered around are several decades of flotsam and jetsam and general rubbish.
 Plus there is a variety of WWII wreckage and debris.

-Which dates back to 1943 when the fiord was a forward base for US Navy PT Boats.
+Which dates back to 1943 when the fjord was a forward base for US Navy PT Boats.

-Which means that the area around the two wharves is very much a muck dive.
-Commonly defined as a dive where there is no beautiful scenery.
+Which means that the area in and around the two wharves is very much a muck dive.
+Commonly defined as a dive where there is simply no beautiful scenery.

 Physically located in the main Tufi fiord.
 The house reef consists of the area around the dive shop wharf, the nearby public wharf and the reefs that stretches out on either side.

 Two PT Boats were destroyed and sunk in a spectacular refueling accident while moored at the jetty in March 1943.
 Weckage from that incident can be found on the slopes of the fiord.

 What is left of one of the boats lies nearby on the bottom of the fiord at a depth of nearly 50m.

 Away from the wharfs there is a little bit of everything.
 From sea grass around the bay, to hard and soft corals and elephant ear sponges.